AttorneyOnlineVidya/tsuserver/README.md

 * /area (number) - Changes user to that area, if blank will list current areas.

+* /getarea [id] - Lists characters in a given area, or only the current one if id is blank.

+* /getareas - Lists characters across all areas.

 * /bg (background)- Changes the background to one in the backgrounds list.

 * /charselect - Brings up the character select screen (Shrinks client)

-* /doc - Gives you the doc in use in the current area, heavily logged to discourage/detect bombings */setdoc (url) - Sets the doc in the current area.
+* /doc - Gives you the doc in use in the current area, heavily logged to discourage/detect bombings
+	* /setdoc (url) - Sets the doc in the current area.

 * /g (message) - Sends a global message to everyone in the server
 	* /global - Toggles Global off/on